ujwal-akare/3scale_toolbox/docs/openapi.md

 ## Import API definition to 3scale from OpenAPI definition

-To create a new service or to update an existing service, you can import the OpenAPI definition from a local file or a URL.
+To create a new 3scale product or 3scale backend, you can import the OpenAPI definition from a local file or a URL.

 The `import openapi` command has the following format: